thp/pyotherside/docs/index.rst

 .. code-block:: python

+    class Renderer(object):

-    def initGL():
+        def init(self):
             """Initialize OpenGL stuff like textures, FBOs etc..."""

-    def paintGL(x, y, width, height):
+        def render(self, x, y, width, height):
             """
             Render to the OpenGL context.

             (x, y, width, height) indicates the area to render on.

             The coordinate system's origin is at the bottom left corner of the window.
             """

-    def cleanupGL():
+        def cleanup(self):
             """Clean up OpenGL stuff initialized in initGL()."""

 Building PyOtherSide
 ====================